Quantum computer-aided design: digital quantum simulation of quantum processors: Variational ansatz for VQE and VQD simulations

 \section{Variational ansatz for VQE and VQD simulations}

 We use the variational quantum eigensolver approach to find the static energy spectra of superconducting circuits on near-term quantum hardware.
 Here we provide the parameterized quantum circuit templates used for all VQE and VQD simulations reported throughout this work.
+We note that the template that was used for the 1- and 2-transmon simulations in Secs.~\ref{subsec:single-transmon},~\ref{subsec:two-transmon} (see \figref{fig:vqe_circuit}) is different from the template for the scalability simulations in \secref{subsec:multi-qubit}.

-The template is shown in \figref{fig:vqe_circuit}(a).
-The ``unit'' layer of this circuit, inspired by the circuit template used in Ref. \cite{Sousa2006} and the circuit structure realizing ``quantum circuit Born machines'' (QCBM) \cite{Benedetti2019}, comprises an initial layer of single-qubit rotation gates followed by sequences of M\o lmer-S\o rensen ($XX$) gates and another layer of single-qubit rotation gates.
+The template for one and two transmons is shown in \figref{fig:vqe_circuit}(a).
+The ``unit'' layer of this circuit, inspired by the circuit template used in Ref.~\cite{Sousa2006} and the circuit structure realizing ``quantum circuit Born machines'' (QCBM) \cite{Benedetti2019}, comprises an initial layer of single-qubit rotation gates followed by sequences of M\o lmer-S\o rensen ($XX$) gates and another layer of single-qubit rotation gates.
 Each $XX$ entangling gate is defined as $XX_{ij}(\theta) = \text{exp}(-i \theta X_iX_j/2)$ for qubits $i$ and $j$.